14 Handy Hints for Cleaning Your Home

 Baking Soda + Vinegar = Magic

 Now that your baking soda paste has sat overnight, take a spray bottle of equal parts water and vinegar and fully saturate all surfaces of the oven.
 You'll see the chemical reaction between the baking soda and vinegar begin to bubble and break up baked on char.
 Spray extra vinegar over problem areas and let the spray soak in for about 15 minutes.
-Put that magic baking soda to work to eliminate the stink from shoes, you'll be amazed at the results.

 Remove Hard-Water Buildup with a Lemon